Photo by Luca Campigotto/GALLERYSTOCK

 The Williamsburg Bridge connects the Lower East Side in Manhattan with South Williamsburg in Brooklyn—two prime spots for walking and wooing.
 Pick up a crispy, Roman-style bread pocket stuffed with beef shoulder, tomato, and berbere spices from newcomer Trapizzino on Orchard Street; take in the sunset—and the people-watching scene—as you cross the bridge into Brooklyn (a 45-minute walk); and end at La Milagrosa, a mezcalería hidden behind a freezer door in the former Havemeyer Laundromat (reservations recommended).

-On a summer Friday afternoon, escaping the city in a car via the George Washington Bridge takes approximately an eternity.
+On a sunny Friday afternoon, escaping the city in a car via the George Washington Bridge takes approximately an eternity.
 On foot, it’s a clean 30 minutes.
 Pack a picnic from neighborhood mainstay Frank’s Market (and its sister wine store, Vines on Pine, across the street), then choose a scenic overlook within New Jersey’s 12-mile-long cliff-top Palisades Interstate Park for a bucolic meal break.
 The views of Manhattan on the way back are well worth crossing state lines.

 Head to the upper deck of any New York City Ferry boat for the best multibridge tour $2.75 can buy.
-The service relaunched this year with an ongoing rollout of new routes and stops, plus free Wi-Fi and food for purchase.
+The service relaunched last year with an ongoing rollout of new routes and stops, plus free Wi-Fi and food for purchase.
 Hop on at Wall Street and cruise north to 34th Street (about a half-hour ride).
 En route, you’ll get a whole new angle on the Brooklyn Bridge’s imposing granite towers and the soaring arches above, the Manhattan Bridge’s slender blue steel silhouette, and the Williamsburg Bridge’s cagelike frame.